Common Stock: What Is It and How Do I Invest?

 In general, if a company performs well over time, the share price of the stock will increase.
-As a company matures from a newer startup to a longtime corporate entity, it is also more likely to pay out its earnings as dividends rather than reinvesting them into the company for growth.
+As a company matures from a newer startup to an established corporate entity, it is also more likely to pay out its earnings as dividends rather than reinvest them into the company for growth.

 Because many stocks are a liquid asset, you can usually sell your shares for a profit (or loss) at any time.
 Many investors will choose to lock in their profits after time has passed and the stock has done well by selling out.
 On the other hand, if the price of your shares has declined and you sell, you may have to take a loss on your investment.

-Shareholders also get to vote on who sits on the board of directors as well as major corporate policies, which gives shareholders some control over the performance of a company.
+Shareholders also get to vote on who sits on the board of directors and on major corporate policies, which gives shareholders some control over the performance of a company.
 However, unless you’re a majority shareholder, your individual influence won’t necessarily be felt or influence stock prices very much.

 Like other securities, common stock is traded on an exchange such as the New York Stock Exchange (NYSE) or the Nasdaq.
-You can buy and sell shares through a financial advisor or by opening an account on trading platforms like Schwab and Robinhood.
+You can buy and sell shares through a financial advisor or by opening an account on a trading platform like Schwab or Robinhood.

 Why Should I Invest in Common Stock?

 The stock market is the greatest driver of wealth in human history.
-And as a result, it’s a good idea to invest in common stock because there is no better return on your money in the long term.
+And as a result, it’s a good idea to invest in common stock.
+There is no better return on your money in the long term.

-For example, here is a chart that shows historical returns for these various asset classes.
-You can see that between 1926 and 2018, which is a pretty large sample size, stocks have outperformed bonds by over four percentage points on an average compounded basis.
+For example, here is a chart that shows historical returns for various asset classes.
+You can see that between 1926 and 2018, which is a pretty large sample size, stocks have outperformed bonds by more than four percentage points on an average compounded basis.

-While short-term Treasury Bills (T-bills) barely keep up with inflation at 3.3% annually, long-term corporate bonds return an average of 5.9%.
-Meanwhile, large-cap stocks return on average 10% per year and small-cap stocks have done even better.
+Short-term Treasury bills (T-bills) barely keep up with inflation at 3.3% annually, and long-term corporate bonds return an average of 5.9%.
+Meanwhile, large cap stocks return, on average, 10% per year, and small cap stocks have done even better.

-If you care at all about growing your money and building wealth, investing in common stock for the long haul is the most rational decision.
+If you care at all about growing your money and building wealth, investing in common stock for the long haul is the most rational decision you can make.
 Of course, there is always risk and volatility in any investment – in the short run, you may lose money on paper, but in the end, you are more likely to win and come out ahead.

 Which Stocks Should I Pick?

-For starters, you should have a solid understanding of the type of business conducted by the company and how they make money.
-If you don’t understand how they make money, then you should probably stay away from the stock.
+For starters, you should have a solid understanding of the type of business conducted by the companies – and how they make money.
+If you don’t understand how a company makes money, then you should probably stay away from the stock.